CentroGeo/intro-statistical-learning/README.md

 You will nedd a computer with the latest distribution of R installed, you can find installers for different plataforms on the [R project homepage](https://www.r-project.org/)

 Altough not strictly necessary, R-studio will help you in running and understanding the excercises.
-You can find installer for R-studio [here](https://www.rstudio.com/products/rstudio/download/)
+You can find installers for R-studio [here](https://www.rstudio.com/products/rstudio/download/)

 ### Course organization